Most Profitable Dessert & Cafe Chains to Franchise in India in 2026

 Which Brand Is Right for You?

 The most profitable dessert franchise depends heavily on your capital and target location.
-If your initial capital is under ₹5 Lakhs, focusing on kiosk-based models like TBWX is likely your best bet.
-For investors targeting Tier-2 or Tier-3 cities, investigating brands with a proven track record in these areas, such as TBWX, is crucial.
+If your initial capital is under Rs 7 Lakhs, kiosk-based models like TBWX are the realistic entry point.
+For investors targeting Tier-2 or Tier-3 cities, prioritise brands with a proven track record in these areas — and ask for existing franchisee contacts in comparable markets.
 If capturing the significant eggless market is a priority, filter your choices to brands that offer a full eggless menu.
 First-time franchisees should prioritize brands offering robust training and ongoing operational support to mitigate early-stage risks.

 Methodology